JSAbrahams/mamba/doc/errors.md

     println "[l] has type Int"

 We can, instead of returning, also assign a default value to l.
 Though this should be done with care however.
-Assigning to a definition if if an error has occurred might bury the error, causing unexpected behaviour later during execution.
+Assigning to a definition if an error has occurred might bury the error, causing unexpected behaviour later during execution.

-    def l <- g(9) hanle when
+    def l <- g(9) handle when
         err: MyErr ->
             println err
             l <- 0